potatoeggy/eifueo/docs/sch4uz.md

     $$\ce{6C_{(s)} + 6H2_{(g)} + 3O2_{(g)} -> C6H12O6}$$
     $$\ce{2C_{(s)} + 3/2 H2_{(g)} + 1/2 Cl2_{(g)} -> C2H3Cl_{(g)}}$$

-The **standard enthalpy of formation** $\Delta H^\theta_f is the energy change from the formation of one mole of its substance from its elements in their standard states.
+The **standard enthalpy of formation** $\Delta H^\theta_f$ is the energy change from the formation of one mole of its substance from its elements in their standard states.
 It can be determined by subtracting the sum of the enthalpy of each element/compound on the reactant side and adding those on the product side.
 $$\Delta H = \sum n\Delta H\text{ products} - \sum n\Delta H\text{ reactants}$$

 !!! warning